Skip to content

 • browser-devtools-mcp had 9 detections, all for designed functionality (screenshots, JS execution, navigation).
 The scanner flags what the tool is built to do.

-• The real story: YARA-based scanning catches surface-level patterns but cannot distinguish standard MCP instructions from adversarial prompt injection.
+• The real story: pattern-based scanning catches surface-level patterns but cannot distinguish standard MCP instructions from adversarial prompt injection.
 Semantic analysis tools are needed.

 • Genuine concerns found: desktop-commander credential harvesting via filesystem search, henkey/postgres arbitrary SQL execution, and a handful of injection-capable tools.

-I analyzed 33 MCP servers with two open-source AI security tools: MCP-Scan v2.0.1 and Cisco DefenseClaw’s mcp-scanner v4.3.0.
+I analyzed 33 MCP servers with two open-source AI security tools: MCP-Scan v0.4.3 and Cisco mcp-scanner v4.3.0 (versions available at time of the April 2026 audit).

-The goal: find out what YARA-based scanning actually catches when pointed at real Model Context Protocol servers.
+The goal: find out what pattern-based scanning actually catches when pointed at real Model Context Protocol servers.

-Across 33 servers and 433 discovered tools, the YARA scanner flagged 27 patterns in 10 servers.
+Across 33 servers and 433 discovered tools, the pattern-matching scanner flagged 27 patterns in 10 servers.

 That sounds alarming.

-MCP architecture diagram: AI Agent connects via MCP protocol to MCP Server which accesses system resources including filesystem, databases, browser, shell, and credentials
+MCP architecture: AI Agent connects via MCP protocol to MCP Server which exposes tools accessing filesystem, databases, browser, and shell

 But after reviewing every detection, it’s not that simple.